Strange Town

-This single, backed by the Paul Weller-penned "The Butterfly Collector", only appeared on one of the band's studio albums, the Canadian Polydor pressing of Setting Sons.
+This single, backed by the Paul Weller-penned "The Butterfly Collector", does not appear on any of the band's studio albums, except the Canadian Polydor pressing of Setting Sons.
 "Strange Town" also appears on the greatest hits album Snap!
 "The Butterfly Collector" also appears in the 1996 The Jam Collection compilation album as well as on Snap!

 The start of the promotional video for the single was filmed at the entrance to the underground section of London Victoria station.

 US release

 The single was also released in the US in May 1979, as Polydor #14553.
 However, for the American release "The Butterfly Collector" was catalogued as the A-side.
 The single did not chart in the States.
 Pressings were issued on both see-through gold vinyl and standard black vinyl.
 The latter appears to be the less common variety, but neither edition is rare.
 Other than colour, there is no difference between the two issues.
 There was no picture sleeve for the US issue.
 Gold vinyl issues were packaged in a clear plastic sleeve.
 Black vinyl issues were marketed in standard Polydor house sleeves.